will-save/will-save-the-transcriber/episodes/threefold_conspiracy_book_1/episode_1_arrays_start_at_zero.md

 **[01:08:02 - 01:08:05]** And then the Vesk walks in.

-**[01:08:05 - 01:08:19]** The Kasathan, next to Rick, turns over and actually turns towards Dr. Okatis and Nico and hears, Have you all seen anything like this?
+**[01:08:05 - 01:08:19]** The Kasathan, next to Rick, turns over and actually turns towards Dr. Okkatus and Nico and hears, Have you all seen anything like this?

-## Speaker_Kelly Gilliam3
+## Jon Swan (Kasathan)

 **[01:08:19 - 01:08:23]** I asked Rick, I believe Rick 19.